 I’ve also collected a list of some of my favorite titles for book clubs to read, whether you’re looking for hefty or lighter choices.

-If you have questions, I’m happy to try to answer and I’d love to hear what’s worked for your book clubs!
+I hope this helps on starting a book club, but if you have questions on how to start a book club, I’m happy to try to answer and I’d love to hear what’s worked for your book clubs!